Families For Life | FFL Council Members

 COUNCIL MEMBER, FAMILIES FOR LIFE

 Dr Wong is married with 3 grown up children.
 He is a clinician, educator and researcher in Child & Adolescent and Family mental health.
-A senior consultant psychiatrist with the National University Hospital, Associate Professor and the Head of the Department of Psychological Medicine at NUS and NUH.
+A senior consultant psychiatrist with the National University Hospital (NUH), and Associate Professor at the Department of Psychological Medicine at NUS and NUH.

 COUNCIL MEMBER, FAMILIES FOR LIFE